-My experience has been that my average cost per click on Facebook is around $0.30, which is cheap by comparison to other PPC providers.
+My experience has been that my average cost per click on Facebook is around $0.30.
+This is relatively cheap in comparison to other PPC providers.

-The one important fact I have noticed, though, is that product targeting works much better than category or interest targeting.
+The one important fact I have noticed is that product targeting works much better than category or interest targeting.

-Focus on value for money when selecting paid book promotion
+Focus on value for money when selecting your paid promotion service

 So should you pay for book advertising?

-Paid advertising is definitely not a guarantee to success, but used wisely it can help lift and maintain higher sales rankings.
+Paid advertising is definitely not a guarantee of success.
+But if used wisely, it can help lift and maintain higher sales rankings.